JJWRoeloffs/minictl/README.md

 ### Development

+##### Python

 For testing, install `maturin` through cargo with `cargo install maturin`.
 Once installed, the editable package can be installed with `pip install -e .[dev]`, where this same command is run to re-compile the code.
+To show Rust compiler warnings, `maturin develop` can be run to compile the python part of the code.

 To run the tests run `python -m pytest python/tests/`, and to run the formatter run `black python/`